Infini-AI-Lab/lm-evaluation-harness/measuring_ppl/readme.md

 ## Usage

+Before using the script, please check whether there are essential packages that are missing.
+You can simply do that by running the following line of code `pip install requirements.txt`.

 Please run `python measuring_ppl.py --loading_from_checkpoint <arg1> --max_length <arg2> --batch_size <arg3> --dataset_name <arg4>`

+Currently, the code defaultly support Llama2 7B.
+Please modify inside the mearing_ppl.py on the models you want to use.
 ##### Arguments

 - loading_from_checkpoint: path to the checkpoint of the model (default is the pretrained checkpoint)